As we were driving back to Adelaide from the popular coastal town of Victor Harbor on the Fleurieu Peninsula we saw Urimbirra Wildlife Park.

-One of the benefits of coming to Urimbirra Wildlife Park rather than going to some of the other, larger parks in the area are that you can get up close and personal with some of the animals for absolutely no extra cost (other than some animal food).
+One of the benefits of coming to Urimbirra Wildlife Park rather than going to some of the other larger parks in the area is that you can get up close and personal with some of the animals for absolutely no extra cost (other than some animal food).

-Because we were there at 4pm, we were also able to see the snake handling session.
+Because we were there at 4 pm, we were also able to see the snake handling session.
 A carpet python is brought out so that it can be touched too.
-Neither the snake nor the koals are actually held, but it is possibly to get right next to them for photos.
+Neither the snake nor the koals are actually held, but it is possible to get right next to them for photos.

 Urimbirra Wildlife Park Prices & Opening Hours

 Urimbirra is open every day (including public holidays) from 10 am to 5 pm.